jonsavagek36/chatbomb/README.md

    various amounts of points on abilities such as extending the time limit on replies, or potentially to erase the entire conversation at will.</li>
 </ol>
-The app consists of two Heroku deploys:
+The app consists of two Heroku deploys:<br />
 1) The ReactJS/Node front-end.
 <ul>
 <li>Facebook (JavaScript) SDK and Web API handle logging in and passing profile pics.</li>